 Wonderfully written and directed by Marie Kreutzer and starring Vicky Krieps (astonishingly good as a melancholic 40-year-old Elisabeth), the movie was actually shot in several countries.

-Sisi’s apartments in Vienna (which you can tour here and here) apparently proved unavailable.
+Sisi’s former apartments in Vienna (which you can tour here and here) apparently proved unavailable.
 But several outdoor scenes take place at historical Viennese sites.

-In addition to Vienna, other locations included Schloss Eckartsau and Semmering in Lower Austria, a private chateau in Coincy (France), Ancona on the Italian Adriatic coast, Belgium, and Luxembourg.
+In addition to Vienna, other Corsage locations included Schloss Eckartsau and Semmering in Lower Austria, a private chateau in Coincy (France), Ancona on the Italian Adriatic coast, Belgium, and Luxembourg.

 We’ve simply matched what we saw on the screen with our local knowledge to identify the three key exterior Vienna locations.
 All are freely-accessible to the public.
 Here goes…